Farizerz/hyprland-dots/README.md

 For xwayland apps that doesn't support scaling in wayland (Steam, Discord, etc), we need to disable the automatic scaling for the apps

-1.  in hyprland.conf, add this into a new line

-        xwayland {
-            force_zero_scaling=true
-        }

-2. After that, we need to create a desktop shortcut for the app.
+1. Create or edit a shortcut for the app (via ~/.local/share/applications or /usr/share/applications).
-3. Make the script executable (for example, scale-steam.sh in the ~/.config/scripts)
+2. Make the script executable (for example, scale-steam.sh in the ~/.config/scripts)
-4. Edit the shortcut file via `sudo nano ~/Desktop/steam.desktop`
+3. Edit the shortcut file via `sudo nano ~/Desktop/steam.desktop`
-5. Change the Exec values to `Exec=/home/<yourusername>/scripts/scale-steam.sh`
+4. Change the Exec values to `Exec=/home/<yourusername>/scripts/scale-steam.sh`

 You can make the scripts for the other xwayland apps, you just need to find the command for scaling the apps (scaling command between apps may vary).

 ## Changelogs

-1. Added dynamic theme based on wallpaper
-2. Added auto install all package into install.sh
+Version 1.5

+1. Changed hyprpaper to swww as default backend for waypaper
+2. Added wallpaper selector feature (SUPER + TAB) & Random wallpaper selector (SUPER + SHIFT + TAB)
+3. Added extra packages for install script
+4. Fixed internal monitor behavior when plugging in & out of external devices
+5. Added styling for thunar
+6. Added microphone toggle and microphone indicator in waybar (ALT + M)